Matthew4335/MLProject/index.md

 | 0  |   0.96    |  0.99 |   0.98   |   268   |
 | 1  |   0.91    |  0.76  |   0.83   |    42   |

 We also generated the confusion matrix for the NN, and have displayed it below.
 Over the same data set of 310 players, our NN correctly classified 265 of the 268 players that did not make All Rookie, incorrectly predicting 3 players that did not make all-Rookie to do so.
-It correctly labelled 32 players as All-Rookie members, but labelled 10 players that did not make the All-Rookie team to do so.
+It correctly labeled 32 players as All-Rookie members but labeled 10 players that did not make the All-Rookie team to do so.

 <div style="text-align:center;">
     <img src="ConfusionMatrixNN.jpg" alt="Confusion Matrix">